asadsuzan/Car--wearhouse/README.md

 ## About

-this can be used for Wearhouse management.
+this is about Wearhouse management website.
 You can calculate your sales, delivery, stokes. there are is a list of all inventory items. another route for add inventory items.
 Can delete or update any item.